cr3a7ure/gira/README.md

 # gira

-A foster child of Jira and Git.
+A love child of Jira and Git.
 Use a familiar technology (git) and a familiar logic (jira) in your repo.

 > *This is work in progress if you happen to stumble upon.